| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 16:6 This phrasing points directly to Jerusalem, who had killed God's prophets and His faithful followers throughout its history.
 This could fit Roman persecution but Jerusalem is a better fit (cf. 2 Chr.
 36:15-16; Matt.
 23:31-39; Luke 13:33-34; Acts 7:52).

-▣ "saints" This surely refers to the church.
+▣ "saints" This surely refers to the early church of Palestine.

 Special Topic: Saints

 16:7 "And I heard the altar saying" The horns of the altar had already spoken in Rev. 9:13.
-This seems to refer to
+This may refer to

 It may also be simply a personification for graphic emphasis.